hashicorp/terraform-provider-aws/website/docs/d/oam_sinks.html.markdown

 ## Attribute Reference

-The following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `arns` - Set of ARN of the Sinks.